 If enabled, the system uses an sending emails.
-This allows advanced email processing and resending of mails that are lost due to errors.
+This allows advanced email processing and resending of emails that are lost due to errors.
 If disabled, emails are sent directly to the SMTP server.when

-Using the email queue is highly recommended when sending out large amounts of emails over a short amount of time (email campaigns or other types of mass emails).
+Using the email queue is highly recommended when sending out large amounts of emails over a short amount of time (newsletters, email campaigns or other types of mass emails).

 Sets the maximum number of emails that the system loads from the email queue in one batch when sending emails to SMTP servers.
 The emails are then distributed one-by-one to the available servers.
 If the specified value is smaller than the total amount of emails to be sent from the queue, the system loads a new batch and continues the process.

 The value of the batch size affects the number and frequency of database queries.
 Set an appropriate value if you wish to optimize the email sending for your environment.
 If you set a very large batch size, the system needs to process a large volume of data at one time, which may consume a lot of memory.
 Using a smaller batch size increases the number and frequency of queries and may reduce the database performance.